National Geographic Islander

 Suggested arrival/departure times

-Flights into Guayaquil can arrive any time on November 30, 2019 and hotel check-in begins at 3 pm.
-You can leave any time in the late evening of December 8 or on December 9, 2019.
-A day room will be provided up until the time of departure for your late night flight December 8.
-An overnight room will be provided if your flight departs December 9.
+Flights into Guayaquil can arrive any time on September 19, 2020 and hotel check-in begins at 3 pm.
+You can leave any time in the late evening of September 27 (after 8 PM), or on September 28, 2020.
+A day room will be provided up until the time of departure for your late-night flight September 27.
+An overnight room will be provided if your flight departs September 28.

 While there is no luggage limit on the cruise itself, airlines often restrict (or charge) for excess baggage.
 Because each airline is different, and the regulations change over time, please check with your airline for baggage allowances.